CheckmarxDev/ast-analytics-documentation/README.md

   <h3 align="center">AST METRICS DOCUMENTATION</h3>

   <p align="center">
-    ere you can find details about metrics that were created for AST and the way to create new metrics.
+    Here you can find details about metrics that were created for AST and the way to create new metrics.

   </p>
 </div>